 Differences Between Percocet vs. Vicodin

 The differences between Vicodin and Percocet can be grouped using certain characteristics.
 They are:

 When looking at the differences between these painkillers, they are in the ingredients.
-Percocet has oxycodone as an active ingredient, and Vicodin has hydrocodone.
-Although, they both contain paracetamol or generically known as acetaminophen, which helps to improve the pain relieving process in both drugs.
+Percocet and Oxycodone have the same active ingredient, and Vicodin has hydrocodone.
+Although they both contain paracetamol or generically known as Acetaminophen, which helps to improve the pain-relieving process in both drugs.

 Dosage forms of each drug are different.
 Vicodin comes in three different tablet forms while Percocet dosages come in five different variations.